-Active head restraint systems deploy 17/ in the event of a collision to minimize the potential for whiplash.
+Active head restraint systems deploy $\underline{17}$ / in the event of a collision to minimize the potential for whiplash.
 During the normal vehicle operation, the active head restraint system is "retracted."
 Because an active head restraint system requires a certain range of motion to work effectively, an "undeployed" active head restraint system might not meet the backset measurement requirements.

-Although the dynamic compliance option is intended to ensure that the gtr encourages continuing development of active head restraint systems, the option is available to both active and conventional, or "static" head restraint systems.
+Although the dynamic compliance option is intended to ensure that the gtr encourages continuing development of active head restraint systems, the option is left to the manufacturer and is available to both active and conventional, or "static" head restraint systems.
 That is, both types of head restraints can be evaluated to either static requirements or the dynamic test option.